inezamanda/inezamanda/README.md

 - web : springboot, java web (jsp and servlet)
 - database  : postgreSQL, mongoDB

-Currently learning mobile app development with flutter.
+Currently learning mobile app development with swift.

 Here you'll find some of my works mainly focusing on backend.
 You can also look my contributions on